needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 - AR gesture interactor and interactables to translate gestures such as place, select, translate, rotate, and scale into object manipulation
 - AR annotations to inform users about AR objects placed in the real world

+Finally, its possible to simulate all of your interactions with the [XR Device Simulator](xr-device-simulator.md) in case you don't have the hardware for the project you are working on, or just want to test interactions without entering the headset.
+For more information, see [XR Device Simulator overview](xr-device-simulator-overview.md).

 ## Technical details

 ### Requirements